aleksanderkoder/OzonAlerts/README.md

   - See the "advanced usage" example under the *Usage* section for an exact example of how these parameters can be used.

 ## Dependencies
   - Font Awesome (https://fontawesome.com/) - Needed for icons to appear.
+Include it within the head tag of your HTML.